Mediacom99/quant-research/Task/README_GEN.md

 -   Three historical series of daily logarithmic returns related to currency crosses.
 -   Three historical series of daily logarithmic returns related to commodities.
 -   The resulting portfolios should exclusively comprise a combination of weights of these five stock indices.

+    The data is available in **data/data.xlsx**

-<a id="orgc561c0e"></a>
+<a id="orga81b67f"></a>

-## Task requirement
+## Task requirements and evaluation

 The in-sample period spans from September 30, 2003, to December 31, 2019.
 Out-of-sample results and the scientific rigor of the model will be the primary criteria for evaluation.
 Materials that enhance clarity, comprehensibility, and readability of the model will be highly regarded.
 This includes, but is not limited to, the formalization of the model using LaTeX or similar typesetting systems, detailed and clear code comments, and self-explanatory variable nomenclature to the greatest extent possible.
 The model must be implemented using Python, and candidates may employ any libraries or tools at their disposal.

-<a id="orge0a89f3"></a>
+<a id="org99d4ff0"></a>

 # Python versions and dependencies: